About the work

 - This mathematical influence is also felt in your work on architecture, notably your paintings inspired by Burgundian heritage.

 - Absolutely.
 Gothic architecture, for example, is based on precise geometry.
-Cathedrals are not just assembled stone, they are structures organized around mathematical proportions and harmonious symmetries.
+Cathedrals are not just assembled stone; they are structures organized around mathematical proportions and harmonious symmetries.
 By reinterpreting these elements in my digital works, I try to make visible this hidden intelligence that spans the centuries.

 - Your works could almost be seen as an artistic visualization of chaos theory.
 Well, some of them...

 - Both have deeply nourished my artistic vision.
-Jung, of course, with his notion of the collective unconscious and quaternity, which joins my fascination for symmetrical and centered structures.
+Jung, of course, with his notion of the collective unconscious and quaternity, which connects with my fascination with symmetrical and centered structures.
 But René Huyghe was just as essential.
 In Dialogue with the Visible , he explains how art is not only a human creation, but a revelation of the fundamental structures of the world.
 He shows that man only amplifies what nature already puts in place: forms organized according to recurring principles, which obey a logic that is both biological and mathematical.

 - So there is a natural order that art only reveals?